voidware/trek14/readme.md

 4/4P no longer run in model III mode.
 Although, right now, they're still running at 2MHz rather than 4.
 This will be remedied once I revisit the sound code.

 Driving the screen is now totally ROM and DOS free and are 64/80 column aware.
 Consequently, the 4/4P display comes up in the top left with spare space to the right side and below.

-There are plans to use this space.
+The right sidebar on 80 columns now shows operations levels of the ship.

 #### Keyboard driving ROM/DOS Free